marigold001/react-simple-blog/README.md

 # react-simple-blog

-A Simple Blog Component Writen In React
+A simple blog writen in React